gevaertlab/sequoia-pub/README.md

 Note, the ```--start``` and ```--end``` parameters indicate the rows (WSIs) in the *reference.csv* file that need to be extracted.
 This is useful to execute the script in parallel.

-### Step 2: Obtain resnet features
+### Step 2: Obtain resnet/uni features

-To obtain resnet features from patches, please use the script `compute_resnet_features_hdf5.py`.
+To obtain resnet/uni features from patches, please use the script `compute_features_hdf5.py`.
 The script converts each patch into a linear feature vector.

+Note: if you use the UNI model, you need to follow the installation procedure in the original [github](https://github.com/mahmoodlab/UNI) and install the necessary [required packages](https://github.com/mahmoodlab/UNI/blob/main/setup.py).

 An example script to run the patch extraction: `scripts/extract_resnet_features.sh`